Lesbian Pregnancy & Fertility Options

 Reciprocal IVF Treatment for Lesbian Couples

-Lesbian couples may choose to use the eggs from one woman and allow her partner carry the pregnancy.
-In this scenario, one partner undergoes ovarian stimulation and surgical retrieval of her eggs for IVF.
+Lesbian couples may choose to use the eggs from one partner with the other partner to carry the pregnancy.
+During reciprocal IVF, one partner undergoes ovarian stimulation and surgical retrieval of her eggs for IVF.
 The embryo is then transferred into her partner’s uterus that has been synchronized with her partner’s cycle.

 The Treatment Process for Lesbian Couples

 The couple will decide which partner will carry the pregnancy.
-This partner will proceed with a fertility work-up, which includes “day 3 blood work” to test hormone levels and an HSG to determine the health of the uterus and fallopian tubes.
+This partner will proceed with a fertility work-up, which includes blood work on the third day of her period to test hormone levels and an HSG to determine the health of the uterus and fallopian tubes.
 If the prognosis is good, then the couple will select a sperm donor to be used to achieve the pregnancy.

-When using a sperm donor, it is important to note that in accordance with requirements by the US FDA and CCRM, known sperm donors and gay male couples must quarantine sperm for 6 months/180 days prior to use in an infertility treatment cycle.
+When using a sperm donor, it is important to note that per CCRM policies in accordance with FDA and ASRM requirements, known sperm donors and gay male couples are required to quarantine sperm.
+CCRM offers quarantine in-house or with an-FDA approved cryobank.

-Occasionally some lesbian couples need to use donor eggs to conceive due to the absence of ovaries or the inability of the ovaries to produce viable eggs in both women.
+Occasionally lesbian couples need donor eggs to conceive.
 Donors may include sisters or other family members, friends or anonymous donors.

 For more information about LGBTQ Family Building or other fertility treatments, please contact us today.
 We look forward to hearing from you!